yvnnhong/cse29pa1/README.md

 # PA1 - UTF-8

-Representing text is straightforward using ASCII: one byte per character fits well within `char*` and it represents most English text.
+Representing text is straightforward using ASCII: one byte per character fits well within `char[]` and it represents most English text.
 However, there are many more than 256 characters in the text we use, from non-Latin alphabets (Cyrillic, Arabic, and Chinese character sets, etc.) to emojis and other symbols like €, to accented characters like é and ü.

 The [UTF-8 encoding](https://en.wikipedia.org/wiki/UTF-8#Encoding) is the default encoding of text in the majority of software today.
 If you've opened a web page, read a text message, or sent an email [in the past 15 years](https://en.wikipedia.org/wiki/UTF-8#/media/File:Unicode_Web_growth.svg) that had any special characters, the text was probably UTF-8 encoded.

 Not all software handles UTF-8 correctly!
-For example, I got a marketing email recently with a header “Take your notes further with Connectâ€‹” I'm guessing that was supposed to be an ellipsis (…), [UTF-8 encoded as the three bytes 0xE2 0x80 0xA6](https://www.compart.com/en/unicode/U+2026), and likely the software used to author the email mishandled the encoding and treated it as [three extended ASCII characters](https://en.wikipedia.org/wiki/Extended_ASCII).
+For example, Joe got a marketing email recently with a header “Take your notes further with Connectâ€‹” We're guessing that was supposed to be an ellipsis (…), [UTF-8 encoded as the three bytes 0x11100010 0x10000000 0x10100110](https://www.compart.com/en/unicode/U+2026), and likely the software used to author the email mishandled the encoding and treated it as [three extended ASCII characters](https://en.wikipedia.org/wiki/Extended_ASCII).

-This can cause real problems for real people.
+This can cause serious problems for real people.
 For example, people with accented letters in their names can run into issues with sign-in forms (check out Twitter/X account [@yournameisvalid](https://x.com/yournameisvalid?lang=en) for some examples).
 People with names best written in an alphabet other than Latin can have their names mangled in official documents, and need to have a "Latinized" version of their name for business in the US.
+Joe had trouble [writing lecture notes](https://x.com/JoePolitz/status/1841175066845069552) because LaTeX does not support UTF-8 by default.

 UTF-8 bugs can and do cause security vulnerabities in products we use every day.
 A simple search for UTF-8 in the CVE database of security vulnerabilities turns up [hundreds of results](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=utf-8).

 It's useful to get some experience with UTF-8 so you understand how it's supposed to work and can recognize when it doesn't.
 To that end, you'll write several functions that work with UTF-8 encoded text, and use them to analyze some example texts.

+## Milestones and Working Process

+The functions described below are organized into milestones; you should definitely finish the functions in a milestone set before moving onto the next.

+In general, you should work one function at a time, and earlier functions may be useful in implementing later functions.

+A good first task is to implement *only* `is_ascii` and the corresponding part of `main` needed to read input and print the result for `is_ascii`, and make sure you can test that.
+Then move onto `capitalize_ascii`, and so on.

+You can save your work by using `git` commits (if you're comfortable with that), or even just saving copies of your `.c` file when you hit important milestones.
+We may ask to see your work from an earlier milestone if you ask us for help on a function from a later one.

 ## Functions - Milestone 1